irischinos/CodeberryLight/README.md

 # CodeberryLight

-This project only includes mobile first, no bigger displays ;)
+This project only includes mobile first, (no bigger displays ;)

-You can check the project here: https://irischinos.github.io/CodeberryLight/
+You can check the project <a href="https://irischinos.github.io/CodeberryLight/">here</a>.